redradrat/kable/README.md

 ───────┴────────────────────────────────────────────────────────────────────
 ```

-When we now execute our render command again, we will see that kable automatically
+When we now run our render command again, we will see that kable automatically
 detects the `renderinfo.json` file in the output path, and reuses it's values.

 ```